-Water Disaster Management: Coping with Floods, Broken Pipes, and Spills
+Water Disaster Management Tips: Coping with Floods, Broken Pipes, and Spills

 Water disasters - major and minor, often occur without warning.
-Follow these effective tips for disaster prevention and cleanup.
+Follow these practical tips for disaster prevention and cleanup.

-According to FEMA, floods are the most common and widespread of all natural disasters.
-And a flood doesn't have to reach Biblical proportions to be a hell of an inconvenience, or even damaging and dangerous.
+According to FEMA, floods are the most widespread of all-natural disasters.
+And a flood doesn't have to reach Biblical proportions to be a massive inconvenience or even damaging and dangerous.

-Other disasters also present difficult liquid cleanup challenges.
-Just a minor facility fire can leave you with water and debris on-site from firefighting efforts, or a sprinkler system.
+Other disasters also present complex liquid cleanup challenges.
+Just a minor facility fire can leave you with water and debris on-site from firefighting efforts or a sprinkler system.
 Another wet mess to clean up.

 Broken pipes occur even more often than floods and fires.
 The damage can be just as real and just as hazardous.
-Probably the most common of them all, everyday spills, can become slick hazards.
-Oil, printer's ink, chemicals, food spills, plumbing overflows - they all need to be cleaned up and fast.
-Your emergency response and the equipment you use can make the difference between an inconvenience and a disaster.
+Probably the most common of them all, everyday spills can become slick hazards.
+Oil, printer's ink, chemicals, food spills, plumbing overflows - all need to be cleaned up quickly.
+Your emergency response and equipment can make the difference between an inconvenience and a disaster.

-Here are some tips, based on FEMA guidelines, for handling water disaster and spill cleanup:
+Here are some tips, based on FEMA guidelines, for handling water disasters and spill cleanup:

 - KEEP YOURSELF SAFE.
 Take a moment to think before jumping into cleanup efforts.
-Is there an immediate threat to your personal safety?
+Is there an immediate threat to your safety?
 Has the gas, or electric supply, been compromised by the accident?
-Does equipment need to be shut down?
+Does the equipment need to be shut down?
 Is there any threat from dangerous chemicals?
-Is there anyone who should be immediately notified, or evacuated?
+Is there anyone who should be immediately notified or evacuated?

 - MATCH YOUR EQUIPMENT TO THE JOB.
 A standard wet/dry vac from the local hardware store takes care of most homeowner projects.
 Industrial settings often require something much more powerful.
 Your choice of equipment can make the difference between a 3-hour cleanup job and a 30-minute one.
 A faster cleanup minimizes danger to employees and lessens the chance of damage to equipment and the facility.
-And if you're dealing with potentially hazardous liquids, you'll definitely need a machine that's designed for the job.
-Goodway designs and makes vacuums for every cleanup challenge.
-If we don't have exactly what you need, we can custom-manufacture it to your exact specifications.
-Call us.
-Our staff will help you find the vacuum that's right for your facility.
+And if you're dealing with potentially hazardous liquids, you'll need a machine designed for the job, like a pump-out industrial vacuum. (see all pump-out vacuums here).

 - PRACTICE PREVENTION.
 You can't hold back the Mississippi, but by faithfully following your equipment maintenance schedule, you could prevent a majority of facility fires and broken pipes.
 In addition, regularly test your sump pumps and generators, to enable a swift and effective cleanup response.